-The Company made a net surplus of \$3,311,069, continuing to build on its accumulated funds.
-The Company's operations are funded in part by the Queensland and Federal Governments (the Funding Agencies), subject to the company meeting its funding and reporting obligations under the special conditions in the 2019-2021 Multi-partite Funding Agreement.
-The Company continues to be subject to the Fair Notice Protocols of the Multi-partite Funding Agreement.
-The terms of the Multi-partite Funding Agreement are set out in Note 27.
+The Company made a net surplus of \$1,002,918, continuing to build on its accumulated funds.
+The Company's operations are funded in part by the Queensland and Federal Governments (the Funding Agencies), subject to the company meeting its funding and reporting obligations under the special conditions in the 2021 to 2024 Tri-Partite Funding Agreement.
+The Company is no longer subject to the Fair Notice Protocols of the Tri-partite Funding Agreement, and had its status amended to Additional Reporting in September 2021.
+The terms of the Tri-partite Funding Agreement are set out in Note 28.